Priyanshu-Singh-1/TriStake/README.md

 Total Stake Counter application that allows users to track the total stake for three different blockchain networks: Cardano, Polkadot, and Kusama.

 ## Introduction
-Welcome to TriStake Monitor, an innovative web app that will show you what's going on with staking on various blockchain networks in real time.
+Welcome to TriStake Monitor, an innovative web app that will show you what's going on with staking on various blockchain networks in real-time.
 This literature will explain the project's technology stack, how to build and run it locally, the project's most important features, and where to find more information.